DirtBagXon/hypseus-singe/src/3rdparty/retropie/RETROPIE.md

 * Install Standard Daphne plugin via **RetroPie configuration script**.

+* Or follow manual installation instructions from the [forum](https://retropie.org.uk/forum/post/263036) for unsupported platforms.

 * Place ROMS as per standard configuration: https://retropie.org.uk/docs/Daphne/

 * SSH into the retropie and perform the following to switch `daphne` to `hypseus-singe`.